Quantum fields in teleparallel gravity: renormalization at one-loop: Effective action and the Schwinger-DeWitt formalism

-As we will see soon, the divergences only take place up to $n=d/2$, thus we shall only need the first three coefficients $\hat a_n$ in four dimensions.
-In the coincidence limit they read
+The main outcome of the Schwinger-DeWitt formalism is an explicit expression for the divergent part of the one-loop effective action, $\Gamma^{(1)}_\text{div}$, in terms of only a few coefficients~\cite{DeWitt:1965}, which then determine the structure of the necessary counterterms.
+These coefficients can be denoted as $\hat a_n$, where $n$ is an integer number.
+As we will see soon, the divergences only take place up to $n=d/2$, where $d$ is the spacetime dimension.
+Thus, we shall only need the first three coefficients $\hat a_n$ in four dimensions.
+They read